trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "pl.gol berlin" %}

-will show esults only on Polish websites.
+will show results only from Polish websites.

 ### Google search only on Wikipedia sites: